chiarabuoncuore/abremipainters/methodology.md

 </ol>

 ## STEP 3: Creating RDF TRIPLES and manual correction
-Once LLMs provided factual outputs, we asked them to format this information into Wikidata-compatible RDF triples.
+Once the LLMs provided factual outputs, we asked them to format this information into Wikidata-compatible RDF triples.
-While LLMs provided a starting point, we then compared and evaluated the results.
+As they provided a starting point, we then compared and evaluated the results.
 Manual intervention was necessary mainly due to inaccurate Wikidata IDs.

 ## STEP 4: Conclusions
-This methodology demonstrated that LLMs can assist in enriching knowledge graphs, but cannot yet be trusted for fully automated integration without human validation.
+This methodology demonstrated that LLMs can assist in enriching Knowledge Graphs, but cannot yet be trusted for fully automated integration without human validation.

+## Summary

+<p>☑️ **Wikidata** → Knowledge Graph</p>
+<p>☑️ **Wikidata Query Service** → query the KG to uncover the gaps</p>
+<p>☑️ **ChatGPT - Gemini - Mistral AI** → retrieve missing information and generate RDF triples</p>
+<p>☑️ **Manual editing** → correct LLMs inaccuracies</p>
+<p>☑️ **GitHub - Jekyll - Markdown - HTML** → build the website for the report</p>

 ***